Saaifbanday/Docs-Test-Amplify/Writerside/topics/Non-Parametric.md

 To analyse it in BioStat Prime user must follow the steps as given.

-Step
+{type="full"}
+Steps
+:
-: __Load the dataset -> Click on the analysis tab in main menu -> Select Non-Parametric -> The non-parametric tab leads to Wilcoxon Signed-Rank Test, one sample -> In the dialog select the variable and options according to the requirement -> Execute the dialog.__
+__Load the dataset -> Click on the analysis tab in main menu -> Select Non-Parametric -> The non-parametric tab leads to Wilcoxon Signed-Rank Test, one sample -> In the dialog select the variable and options according to the requirement -> Execute the dialog.__

 ![Wilcoxon Signed-Rank Test, one sample](screenshots/Wilcoxon Signed-Rank Test one sample.png){ width="700" }{ border-effect="rounded" }